php/policies/social-media-and-marketing-communications.rst

 The Social Media Team MAY decide to retire an official account.
 Available options include:

--  **Pause posting.** Keep the account, stop posting, and optionally pin a notice referring readers to other channels.
+-  **Pause posting.** Keep the account, stop posting, and pin a notice referring readers to other channels.
 -  **Mark non-official.** Retain the account but remove it from PHP.net and from the Scope_ list.
 -  **Archive or delete.** Close or delete the account through the platform,